CCBR/actions/README.md

 ### Installation

-You will need the github CLI installed: https://github.com/cli/cli#installation
+You will need the GitHub CLI installed: https://github.com/cli/cli#installation

 (this is pre-installed on all github actions runners)

-Then install it with pip:
+Then install the `ccbr_actions` package with pip:

 ```bash
 pip install git+https://github.com/CCBR/ccbr_actions